 There’s nothing worse than arriving in a foreign country, only to find out that you can’t plug your cell phone charger into the wall because it’s a different plug type.
 Not to mention the fact that the voltage might be different, för!

 Don’t be one of those travelers who busts a hairdryer by using it with voltage it was never meant to handle.
-Here’s how to avoid that mishap, och 4 others, while traveling in the Caribbean.
+Here’s how to avoid that mishap, och 4 andra, while traveling in the Caribbean.

 1. Wrong voltage/plugs